ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 ## Off-Air Audio

 When Ecamm Live detects that both your microphone and the Interview guest microphones are muted, it will automatically allow you to speak with guests.
 This is useful for communicating with a guest during an introduction video, or while pre-recorded content is playing.
-When this mode entered, you'll see a red <samp class="red">Off-Air Audio</samp> indicator in the Interview window.
+When this mode is entered, you'll see a red <samp class="red">Off-Air Audio</samp> indicator in the Interview window.
 Guests will see a note in their web browser letting them know that they can be heard but not in the broadcast.

 When in this mode, the host can choose if the guest's program audio is automatically lowered, [using a checkbox in the Interview preferences](#lower-music-and-movie-sound-for-guests-when-in-off-air-audio-mode).